microsoft/appcenter/specs/2019-04/Windows-Plan.md

-# App Center Window’s Proposal
+# App Center Windows Application Proposal

-This plan details the proposed improvements for App Center’s Windows offering along with a comparison of App Center and HockeyApp.
+This plan details the proposed improvements for App Center’s Windows application offering along with a comparison of App Center and HockeyApp.
 This is work in progress and will be iterated upon based on any internal updates and feedback from the community.
 We expect to start work on the planned items in the second quarter of 2019.

-## App Center’s current Windows Offering
+## App Center’s Current Offering
 ### Diagnostics

 - Crash reporting for UWP (.NET native) apps distributed through the Windows store